How to Pass Large Arrays Without Blocking the UI

 };

 This approach eliminates CPU copy costs entirely.
 The trade-off is strict: the main thread permanently loses access to the transferred memory.
-You must use TypedArray views or raw ArrayBuffer instances.
+You must use TypedArray views or raw ArrayBuffer instances — plain JavaScript arrays cannot be transferred.

 Handling Standard JavaScript Arrays & Complex Objects